-This program is designed for California licensed Registered Nurses who hold an Associate degree in nursing from a regionally accredited institution who are seeking to broaden their theoretical knowledge base to obtain a MSN in one of the required concentration areas: Clinical Nurse Specialist (CNS) Adult Gerontology; Family Nurse Practitioner (FNP); Healthcare Systems Management (HCSM); Nursing Informatics; Teaching-Learning Nursing.
+This program is designed for California licensed Registered Nurses who hold an Associate degree in nursing from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation who are seeking to broaden their theoretical knowledge base to obtain a MSN in one of the required concentration areas: Clinical Nurse Specialist (CNS) Adult Gerontology; Family Nurse Practitioner (FNP); Healthcare Leadership (HCL); Nursing Informatics; Nurse Educator.
 All required concentration areas have supervised experiences that are sufficient to demonstrate mastery of the AACN Master's Essentials (2011).